 Role of the Manager

-The Manager has general powers of management over the assets of AA REIT and our main responsibility is to manage the assets and liabilities of AA REIT in the best interests of the unitholders of AA REIT (“Unitholders”).
-We do this with a focus on generating rental income and, where appropriate, increasing the value of AA REIT’s assets over time so as to enhance the returns from the investments, and ultimately distributions and the total return to the Unitholders.
+The Manager has general powers of management over the assets of AA REIT.
+The Manager’s main responsibility is to manage the assets and liabilities of AA REIT in the best interests of the unitholders of AA REIT (“Unitholders”).
+This is done with a focus on generating rental income and, where appropriate, increasing the value of AA REIT’s assets over time so as to enhance the returns from the investments, and ultimately distributions and the total return to the Unitholders.

 Other main functions and responsibilities of the Manager include:

-- ensuring compliance with relevant laws and regulations, including the Listing Manual issued by the SGX-ST (“Listing Manual”), the applicable provisions of the Securities and Futures Act (Chapter 289) (“SFA”), the Code on Collective Investment Schemes (including Appendix 6 thereto on property funds (“Property Funds Appendix”)), written directions, notices, codes and other guidelines that may be issued by the Monetary Authority of Singapore ("MAS") from time to time, the Trust Deed and the tax rulings issued by the Inland Revenue Authority of Singapore on the taxation of AA REIT and its Unitholders;
+- ensuring compliance with relevant laws and regulations, including the Listing Manual issued by the SGX-ST (“Listing Manual”), the applicable provisions of the Securities and Futures Act (Chapter 289) (“SFA”), the Code on Collective Investment Schemes (including Appendix 6 thereto on property funds (“Property Funds Appendix”)), written directions, notices, codes and other guidelines that may be issued by MAS from time to time, the Trust Deed and the tax rulings issued by the Inland Revenue Authority of Singapore on the taxation of AA REIT and its Unitholders;

 - preparing annual business plans for review by the Board of Directors of the Manager (each, a “Director” or collectively, “Directors” or “Board”), including forecasts on revenue, net property income, capital expenditure, explanation of major variances to previous plan(s), commentary on key issues and relevant assumptions.
 These plans explain the performance of AA REIT’s assets;

 - managing the finances of AA REIT, including accounts preparation, capital management, coordination of the budget process, forecast modelling and corporate treasury functions;

 - attending to all regular communications with the Unitholders; and